Mid City, Los Angeles: Google Maps

 Google Maps outlines an area labeled "Mid City" that roughly runs from Hoover Street on the east to La Cienega Boulevard and Robertson Boulevard on the west.
 The north is roughly bordered by Olympic Boulevard, and the Santa Monica Freeway is on the south.
 (Note: Where other reliable sources are available for the boundaries of neighborhoods, they should be treated preferentially to Google Maps and Google Street View.
 It is difficult if not impossible to verify as they are subject to change and documentation and archives are not available.)

 Mapping L.A. boundaries

 The Mapping L.A. project of the Los Angeles Times states as follows:

 Mid City is bounded on the north by Pico Boulevard, on the east by Crenshaw Boulevard, on the south by the Santa Monica Freeway, on the southwest by Washington and National boulevards, on the west by Robertson Boulevard and on the northwest by Cadillac Avenue and La Cienega Boulevard.

 It is flanked by Carthay and Mid-Wilshire to the north, Arlington Heights to the east, Culver City and West Adams to the south, Palms to the southwest, Beverlywood to the west and Pico-Robertson to the northwest.

 Ballona Creek

-Three bridges in Mid-City cross over Ballona Creek, at Hauser Blvd., Burnside Ave. and Thurman Ave.
+Three bridges in Mid-City cross over Ballona Creek, at Hauser Boulevard, Burnside Avenue and Thurman Avenue.

-Population
+Demographics

 The Holmes-Shannon House in Victoria Park was built in 1911.